Dublin Core Schema Properties

 dc:creator

-- Can be personal names or organization names
+- Can be personal,organization names or services

 - Ordered list of creators if multiple